JPLMLIA/vercye_ops/docs/docs/Vercye/outputs.md

 - **`aggregated_met_stats_suffix.pdf`**: Averaged meteorological data per region visualized as a vector map.
 Includes statistics for the specific year and averaged over the last 20 years.
 Results are computed as per-year averages (grouped by location lat/lon) from the met files.
 - **`aggregated_met_stats_suffix.tif`**: Same met stats as in the pdf, but as a tif with the same resolution as LAI data.
 Facilitates analysis for field-scale studies.

+### Multiyear Aggregated Outputs
+- **`multiyear_summary_{study_id}.html`**: Contains aggregated LAI curves for every year to enable spotting differenced in LAI throughout time.
+Contains metrics computed over all predictions from multiple years.

+- **`all_predictions_{agg_lvl}_{timepoint}.csv`**: A csv containing all yield + reference data from multiple years per timepoint and aggregation levels.
+Very helpfull for further analysis of the predictions and additional validation.
+Also containing LAI & simulation details for the `primary` aggregation level.

 ## 3. Validation Outputs